 According to the Mayo Clinic, you should encourage the person to get treatment.
 Talking to them while they are sober is the best way to do so.
 You can schedule an intervention or a counseling session to help them find treatment.
 These things will help them to choose recovery.

-If you need help with intervention strategies or you want to find addiction treatment call 800-768-8728.
+If you need help with intervention strategies or you want to find addiction treatment call 800-768-8728(Who Answers?).
 We can find the treatment that your loved one needs.